crud3/ns3-dce-nsc-experiments/nsc-docker-ubuntu1804/README.md

 ```
 Scons tries to link with the system `flex` library (linker flag `-lfl`).
 This is because of the `globaliser/SConstruct` file which is executed by the root `SConstruct` file.
 In the `globaliser/SConstruct` file, the globaliser program is cconfigured as follows:
 ```
 env.Program("globaliser", source_files,
     LIBS = ['fl' ],
     CCFLAGS = '-Wall -std=c++98 -g -O'
     )
 ```
 In there, it is also possible to tell scons to use the correct gcc version:
 ```
 env.Program("globaliser", source_files,
     LIBS = ['fl' ],
     CC = 'gcc-5',
     CXX = 'g++-5',
     CCFLAGS = '-Wall -std=c++98 -g -O'
     )
 ```
 For information about the flex error, see next subsection.
-Debugging the build environment used by scons can be achived by analyzing an environment dump.
+Debugging the build environment used by scons can be achieved by analyzing an environment dump.
 For this, just add `print env.Dump()` after configuration is finshed.

 #### Changing flex library version
 One approach to debug the `undefined reference to yylex` error was to change the `flex` library version.
-Ubuntu 18.04 has `flex 2.6.0-11`, while Ubuntu 16.04 (where NSC can be built with bake) has `flex 2.6.4-6`.
-Ubuntu 18.04 also has a `flex-old` package, which is `flex 2.5.4a`.
+Ubuntu 18.04 has `flex 2.6.4`, while Ubuntu 16.04 (where NSC can be built with bake) has `flex 2.6.0`.
+Ubuntu 18.04 also has a `flex-old` package, which has `flex 2.5.4a`.

 Installing `flex-old` and running `python2 scons.py` yields the following error:
 ```